hacisimsek/real-time-order-system/docs/reporting/runbook.md

 > Manual flushes are rarely needed because TTL is short, but flushing is useful after
 > backfills or when reconciling historic data.
+>
+> If you change the cache provider or cache serialization (e.g., after a code change),
+> you may need to flush `reportTotals` / `reportTopCustomers` once to avoid 500s caused by
+> stale Redis entries.

 ## 3. Snapshot Refresh & Fallback Procedures